martian-cloud/tharsis-docs/docs/guides/memberships.md

 ### If multiple memberships are specified for the same subject in a namespace hierarchy, which one takes precedence?

 The first membership found while traversing up the hierarchy will take precedence.

+### Why do I need an Owner role to edit a service account?

+If a service account is a member of any groups or workspaces, only callers with an **Owner** role in **all** of those groups and/or workspaces can edit the service account.
+This restriction prevents members with lower roles from escalating access by modifying a service account's trust policy (bound claims), which controls how the service account authenticates.
+If the service account is not yet a member of any groups or workspaces, any caller with sufficient permissions can edit it.
+See [Service Accounts](./service_accounts.md#update-a-service-account) for more details.

 ### Where can I manage the members for a group or a workspace?